 - A copy of the organization's revised bylaws

-- The name of the group's faculty/staff moderator
+- The name of the group's faculty/staff advisor

 - The organization's current list of student officers in good academic standing

-- A cover letter stating the organization's desire to seek College recognition.
+- A cover letter stating the organization's desire to seek University recognition

-- The SGA will review the Greek Council's recommendation and all relevant material and make a formal recommendation to the Vice President for Student Affairs and Dean of Students regarding the new organization's petition for institutional recognition.
+- The SGA will review the Greek Council's recommendation and all relevant material and make a formal recommendation to the Senior Vice President of Strategic Initiatives and their designees regarding the new Greek organization's petition for institutional recognition.

-The Vice President for Strategic Initiatives, in light of the recommendation of Student Association, and any other related information, will make a decision whether or not to grant the newly forming Greek organization "provisional recognition.”
+- The Senior Vice President for Strategic Initiatives, in light of the recommendation of the Greek Council and SGA, and any other related information, will make a decision on whether to grant the newly forming Greek organization "provisional recognition.”
 Until this provisional recognition is granted, the organization will refrain from the use and/or display of Greek letters.
-All newly forming Greek organizations will have a probationary period of one academic year, after which time the Vice President for Student Affairs and Dean of Students will decide upon the group's official recognition.
+All newly forming Greek organizations will have a probationary period of one (1) academic year.

 Academic Standards for Participation in Extracurricular Activities

-All intercollegiate student-athletes must be in academic good standing as set forth in the Daemen College Catalog and satisfy the academic eligibility requirements of the East Coast Conference (ECC) and Division II of the National Collegiate Athletic Association (NCAA).
-Current student-athletes should consult the Daemen College Student-Athlete Handbook for comprehensive information.
+All intercollegiate student-athletes must be in academic good standing as set forth in the Daemen University Catalog and satisfy the academic eligibility requirements of the East Coast Conference (ECC) and Division II of the National Collegiate Athletic Association (NCAA).
+Current student-athletes should consult the Daemen University Student-Athlete Handbook for comprehensive information.

 Hazing and Other New Member Initiations

-While Daemen College respects the rights of student groups to bring in speakers and performers of their choice, the College, under the discretion of the vice president for student affairs (or his/her designee) reserves the right to postpone or cancel a booked speaker or performer if it poses an interruption to regular academic and college activities and/or a threat to the safety and security of the campus community.
+While Daemen University respects the rights of registered student organizations and student groups to bring in speakers and performers of their choice, the University, under the discretion of the Senior Vice President for Strategic Initiatives (or designee), reserves the right to postpone or cancel a booked speaker or performer if the event poses an interruption to regular academic and university activities and/or a threat to the safety and security of the campus community.
 See “Event Contracts” under General University Policies.
 Individual students, student organization officers, and student organization officers are not permitted to sign artist contracts on the University's behalf.
 Please see the Student Activities Office for more information on the contracting process.

-The Director of Student Activities has the authority to coordinate the student use of Wick Center.
-Student organizations are allowed to reserve various rooms in the building on a first-come, first-served basis with the approval of the Director of Student Activities.
-Room reservation request forms are available at Wick Desk and in the Student Activities Office.
-Student organizations, as well as individual students, are expected to behave in accordance with the Daemen College Code of Conduct.
+The Student Activities Office members have the authority to coordinate the student use of Wick Student Center.
+Registered student organizations are allowed to reserve various rooms in the building on a first-come, first-served basis with approval from the Student Activities Office.
+Student organizations, as well as individual students, are expected to behave in accordance with the Daemen University Code of Conduct.
 Disciplinary action may be directed toward either student organizations, individual students, or both.

-The Conference Services Director has authority to coordinate usage of Wick Center by non-student organizations.
+The Director of Conference Services has authority to coordinate usage of Wick Student Center by non-registered student organizations.
 This includes Daemen administrative and academic offices, departmental student organizations, individual students, and off campus organizations clients.
 Off-campus organizations must sign a reservation contract to use Daemen facilities.

-Use of either the Wick Center Alumni Lounge fireplace or the backyard firepit requires permission from the Student Activities Office.
-A firepit reservation form needs to be completed on Daemen Connect and policies must be reviewed with one of the staff members in the Student Activities Office.
-Copies of the approved form are given to the requesting group/organization and to the Campus Safety Office in Wick Center.
+Use of either the Wick Student Center Alumni Lounge fireplace or the backyard fire pit requires permission from the Student Activities Office.
+A fire pit reservation form needs to be completed on Daemen Connect and policies must be reviewed with one of the staff members in the Student Activities Office.
+Copies of the approved form are given to the requesting group/organization and to the Campus Safety Office in Wick Student Center.

-Recognized student organizations and general student body members may reserve the Wick Center North Lawn Firepit for campfires approved through the Student Activities Office.
-An officer of the sponsoring organization or a responsible member of the group needs to be designated person supervising the fire.
-This person needs to review the following policies with the Director of Student Activities to obtain approval for the event:
+Recognized student organizations and general student body members may reserve the Wick Student Center North Lawn Fire Pit for campfires approved through the Student Activities Office.
+An officer of the sponsoring organization or a responsible member of the group needs to be designated as the person supervising the fire.
+The fire pit can be reserved through Daemen Connect.

-- Lighter fluid is permissible, though no other type of flammable liquid should be used.
+- Lighter fluid is permissible, but no other type of flammable liquid should be used.

 - The maximum height of stacked firewood cannot exceed 24”.

-- Daemen College Campus Safety (located at the Wick Center information desk) has a fire extinguisher for emergency purposes.
-Campus Safety should be immediately contacted for any kind of fire emergency, who will notify the fire department for their immediate response and direction.
-Campus Safety: 716-839-SAFE (7233).
+- Daemen University Campus Safety (located at the Wick Student Center Information Desk) has a fire extinguisher for emergency purposes.
+Campus Safety should be immediately contacted for any kind of fire emergency.
+They will notify the fire department for their immediate response and direction.
+Campus Safety can be reached at 716-839-SAFE (7233).

-- It is normally not necessary to extinguish the fire at the end of an event; however, it is expected that the sponsoring organization be present to supervise the fire while flames are present.
-Campus Safety should be notified when the event is over and a fire remains in the pit.
+- It is normally not necessary to extinguish the fire coals at the end of an event; however, it is expected that the sponsoring organization be present to supervise the fire while flames are present.
+Campus Safety should be notified when the event is over.

 - Use of the firepit may be denied or revoked if the weather conditions are too dry or windy, or detailed information about the event is unclear.